lifebottle/lifebottle.github.io/projects/ndx/ndx-sidequestguide.md

  **📍 Location**: AC.4408 Nam Cobanda Isle
  **✅ Condition**: Approach the robot near the stage

- **📝 Step**: Talk to the robot that moved to the lower left, and after completing SQ09 "Versus Mysterious Triplet Sisters" 09, go to the waitress in the Capital of Euclid AC.4408 and talk to her, then talk to Tarlow X again
+ **📝 Step**: Talk to the robot that moved to the lower left, and after completing SQ09 "Versus Mysterious Triplet Sisters" 09, go to the waitress in the Capital of Euclid Gasuto AC.4408 and talk to her, then talk to Tarlow X again
  **🎁 Reward**: -

  **📝 Step**: Talk to Tarlow X while having any of Mel's costumes "Singer," "Saint Bard," "Haruka," or "Wonder Momo" at RANK 10